-Here in Australia we use the star rating as opposed to the US more straightforward 80/20, 70/30 etc. 2 star is considered “regular” or “economy” grade bearing anywhere between 20% to 30% fat, variable as per brand.
-A typical 100g serve of regular beef mince with fats and water retained is 210 calories.
+Here in Australia we use the star rating as opposed to the US “80/20”, 70/30 rating.
+2 star is considered “regular” or “economy” grade bearing anywhere between 20% to 30% fat.
+A typical 100g serve of regular beef mince as is with fats and water is 210 calories.
 Where as the same amount with the excess water and oils drained will net 155 calories instead.

 As taken from MFP’s Ground Beef- 80/20- Browned, Rinsed, and Drained – Low Fat Ground Beef:

-The Oven = for thick cuts, organ meats or boned meats.
+The Oven = for thick cuts / boned meats.

 Generally I bake at 150-160 degrees for up to 30 minutes, flip then lower it to 50 to 75 degrees for another 10 minutes.